Livesignage

 Enterprise buyers now expect signage content to behave like a live dashboard, not a printed document.
 Prices, schedules, queue lengths, inventory levels, KPIs: all of these change continuously.
 Any platform that needs a person to manually update the display every time something changes creates a maintenance problem that gets worse as the network grows.

 This shift is visible in how buyers evaluate platforms.
-IT managers are no longer asking "can we upload our own content?"
-They are asking: what systems can this platform connect to, and how fast does the screen update when the source data changes?
+IT managers are no longer asking, “Can we upload our own content?”
+They are asking, “Which systems can this platform connect to, and how quickly does the screen update when the source data changes?”.
 Integration is no longer a bonus feature.
 It is a basic requirement.

 AI in digital signage: from analytics to content decisions